Coherence-Driven Quantum Battery Charging via Autonomous Thermal Machines: Energy Transfer, Memory Effects, and Ergotropy Enhancement: The dynamics of the composite QATM-Charger-Battery system

 The interaction between the reservoirs $R_1-R_2$ and the thermal machine qubits $M_1-M_2$, is defined by the interaction Hamiltonian $\hat{H}_{R-M_{12}}$,

-The interaction between the quantum charger, battery and Markovian reservoirs is filtered by the QATM $M_{12}$.
+The interaction between the quantum charger, battery, and Markovian reservoirs is mediated by the presence of QATM, meaning that the QATM serves as a buffer or intermediary (filter) between the charger–battery system and the reservoirs, shaping how reservoir noise and decoherence influence the charger–battery dynamics.
 When $M_{12}$ is reacted as a single body coupled to a virtual reservoir noted as $R_v$ at an equilibrium virtual temperature $\mathcal{T}_{v}$, the composite system $R_{v}-M_{12}$ is represented as a structured global bath $R_{v}M_{12}$ coupled to the charger and battery.
 To evolve the dynamics of the system, let's consider the initial state of the composite system QATM-C-B as

 $\hat{\rho}_{M_{12}}(0)$, $\hat{\rho}_{C}(0)$ and $\hat{\rho}_{B}(0)$ are the initial states of QATM, charger and battery.
 The reservoirs $R_1$ and $R_2$ are weakly coupled to their corresponding qubits $M_1$ and $M_2$.
 In this case, the local standard Born-Markov master equation in Lindblad form is \cite{MODEL2, MODEL3, MODEL4}